-Pelosi announces a select committee will investigate the Jan.
+Pelosi announces a select committee will investigate Jan.
 6 attack on the Capitol by a pro-Trump mob

 But a select committee is all but guaranteed to be a more partisan forum than an independent commission would have been — meaning the parties may come no closer to a consensus about why Jan.
 6 happened and who is to blame for it at the end of the probe than they are at the present moment.

+As president, Trump managed to repeatedly stymie Democrats’ plans to seize documents from his administration and interview his aides.
+Now, as an ex-president, he no longer has the power to claim executive privilege over testimony, but he is unlikely to be suddenly cowed into adopting a less-litigious stance to accommodate a probe into the Jan.
+6 attack.

+The Democratic-led House impeached Trump for allegedly inciting the Jan.
+6 riot.
+While 57 senators — including seven Republicans — ultimately voted that he was guilty of those charges, the body fell short of the 67 votes it would have taken to convict him.

-In 2012, the then-GOP-led House established a select committee to look into the ambush that led to the deaths of four Americans at the U.S. consulate in Benghazi, Libya.
-But the investigation soon descended into a tool to lob attacks at former secretary of state Hillary Clinton for using a private email server to conduct official business — a storyline that dogged her throughout her failed 2016 presidential bid against Donald Trump.
+In 2012, the then-GOP-led House established a select committee to look into the ambush that led to the deaths of four Americans at U.S. outposts in Benghazi, Libya.
+But the investigation soon descended into a tool to lob attacks at then-Secretary of State Hillary Clinton for using a private email server to conduct official business — a story line that dogged her throughout her failed 2016 presidential bid against Trump.

-During that campaign cycle, Rep. Kevin McCarthy (R-Calif.), then the House’s second-highest ranking Republican, bragged that the special committee had helped hamstring Clinton’s candidacy.
+During that campaign cycle, McCarthy, then the House’s second-highest-ranking Republican, bragged that the special committee had helped hamstring Clinton’s candidacy.
 McCarthy is now the House minority leader, and he opposed the proposal for an independent commission on the Jan.
 6 attack.

-In the time since, the parties have only dug in more deeply behind partisan lines on questions regarding the president’s guilt, or even when it comes to funding improvements to Capitol security that might prevent a similar attack from happening again.
-A bill to direct $1.9 billion new security ventures — and paying past debts to the National Guard and others who responded to the riot — is still waiting for Senate action after barely scraping by in the House, on a 213-to-212 vote last month.
+In the time since, the parties have only dug in more deeply behind partisan lines on questions regarding Trump’s guilt or even when it comes to funding improvements to Capitol security.
+A bill to direct $1.9 billion in new security ventures — and paying past debts to the National Guard and others who responded to the riot — is still waiting for Senate action after barely scraping by in the House, on a 213-to-212 vote last month.